 JoAnn Lyons has been teaching yoga to the Bay Area disability community since 1996.
 She started her journey teaching one class at the Cerebral Palsy Center in Oakland, California.
 It quickly became apparent to her that this was an area of yoga teaching that had not been well explored and that each class required not just one teacher, but a team of teachers, assistants and volunteers who were well trained in yoga and ready to meet the challenge of adapting yoga poses to the needs of students with different abilities.
 So began workshops on Teaching Yoga to People with Disabilities and Special Needs.

 Today there are five classes at the Cerebral Palsy Center, and PYC sponsors classes at Clausen House as well as public classes for people with disabilities and special needs at You and the Mat, Piedmont in Oakland.

 Ageing Baby Boomers with chronic conditions such as Parkinson’s Disease, Rheumatoid Arthritis, Multiple Sclerosis, disabled vets returning home – this work is becoming more important every day!
 Working with students with disabilities and hearing their stories will bring a new dimension to your teaching as well as prepare you to adjust your teaching to meet the special needs of everyone who walks or rolls into your yoga class.
 This workshop will open you to the possibilities of these students whom many see as people who “can’t” and help you see that, well, yes, they “can.”

-CANCELLATION POLICY: Refunds will be paid in full if given 7 days before the start of the workshop.
+CANCELLATION POLICY: Refunds minus $100 non-refundable deposit will be paid if given 7 days before the start of the workshop.
 No refunds thereafter.